Ready for More?

 Has it ever struck you that you have been programmed by society to be unhappy and so, no matter what you do to become happy, you are bound to fail?

-If you wish to be happy, the first thing you need isn’t effort or even goodwill or good desires.
-You need a clear understanding of exactly how you have been programmed.
+If you wish to be happy the first thing you need is not effort or even goodwill or good desires but a clear understanding of how exactly you have been programmed.

-This is what happened to you: First your society and your culture taught you to believe that you would not be happy without certain persons and certain things and certain outcomes.
-Just take a look around you.
-Everywhere you look, people have built their lives on the unquestioned belief that without money, power, success, approval, a good reputation, love, friendship, spirituality, or God, they cannot be happy.
+This is what happened to you: First your society and your culture taught you to believe that you would not be happy without certain persons, things, or outcomes.
+Just take a look around you: Everywhere people have actually built their lives on the unquestioned belief that without money, power, success, approval, a good reputation, love, friendship, spirituality, God they cannot be happy.

-Once you swallowed your belief you naturally developed an attachment to this person or thing you were convinced you could not be happy with out.
-Then came the efforts to acquire your precious thing or person, to cling to it once it was acquired, and to fight off every possibility of losing it.
+Once you swallowed this belief you naturally developed an attachment to this person or thing or outcome you were convinced you could not be happy without.
+Then came the efforts to acquire your precious objects of your attachments, to cling to them once acquired, and to fight off every possibility of losing it.

 For a few fleeting moments the world does, indeed, yield to your efforts and rearranges itself to suit your desires.
-Then you become briefly happy.
-Or rather, you experience a flash of pleasure which isn’t happiness at all for it is accompanied by the underlying fear that at any moment this world of things and people that you have so painstakingly put in place will slip out of your control and let you down which it never fails to do sooner or later.
+Then you become briefly happy, or rather, you experience a flash of pleasure or excitement which isn’t happiness at all for it is accompanied by the underlying fear that at any moment this world of things and people that you have so painstakingly put in place will slip out of your control and let you down, which sooner or later it never fails to do.